What is Cotton & where does it come from ?

 A blend of polyester and cotton.The blending of fabric fibers makes this fabric wrinkle resistant and colourfast.
 This fabric is used to make a variety of garments including no crease shirts.

 A tightly woven plain-weave fabric (usually a light weight cotton) characterized by a corded surface. ( fine horizontal ribs) A durable fabric, poplin is usually made of cotton but can also be silk, wool or synthetic blends.
-It does not wrinkle much and is popular for making shirts, dresses.Checkout the post on what is poplin ? and tips on how to sew and care for
+It does not wrinkle much and is popular for making shirts, dresses.Check out the post “what is poplin ?” for more details on this fabric

 This refers to medium weight 100% cotton.
 It is also known as craft cotton.
 Mostly they are printed.
 They can be used to sew dresses , tops and skirts other than quilts.